datawire/cluster-providers/README.md

 - `region`: (optional) cluster location (ie, 'us-east1-b' on GKE)
 - `registry`: (optional) a custom name for the registry in the cluster (supported only in some providers)

+Any other advanced environment variable can be passed through the `env` in the action.

-The following actionbs will have available all the environment variables exported wuth `get-env`.
+All the subsequent steps in the workflow will automatically have available the environment variables that would be exported with `get-env`.

 ### Example Workflow